 There are times when it becomes necessary for couples to seek a separation or divorce.
 Whether or not children are involved, this is rarely an easy process, and even the most amicable of separations are painful.
 If you are going through a separation or divorce, it may be helpful to talk through some of the issues and learn what resources are available to you.
 The FSAO can assist you by providing referrals to individual therapy, couples counseling, and community-based resources.
 Even if you are already in the process of separating, it may be useful to have a couples counselor help you and your spouse/partner to communicate effectively.
 Please call the office to schedule an appointment or to speak with someone over the phone.

 Some links related to separation or divorce:

-If you (or someone you know) are experiencing a boyfriend, partner, or spouse behaving in any of the following ways, you (or they) may be the victim in an emotionally and/or physically abusive relationship:
+If you (or someone you know) are experiencing a boyfriend or girlfriend, partner, or spouse behaving in any of the following ways, you (or they) may be the victim in an emotionally and/or physically abusive relationship:

 - Actual or threatened physical harm

 You may need to reach out for information and assistance.
 Call us at 617-353-5381.
 We can help!